tanmaster/EVM-Simulator/README.md

 The current landscape of Smart Contract development is one that does not truly enable developers to debug transactions during execution, and aside from [Remix](http://remix.ethereum.org), there is no mainstream debugging tool available.
-While the Remix debugger does it's job well, it does not provide means to debug contracts of which the source code is unknown, and furthermore, it also isn't possible to debug transactions while they're being processed, but only after they have been mined.
+While the Remix debugger does its job well, it does not provide means to debug contracts of which the source code is unknown, and furthermore, it also isn't possible to debug transactions while they're being processed, but only after they have been mined.